icons

 Different Forms of Joint Development Arrangement

-There are different forms of Joint Development Arrangement (JDA) that can be used for real estate projects.
+Various forms of Joint Development Arrangements (JDAs) can be utilised for real estate projects.
 Some of the common forms of JDA are:

 Importance of Joint Development Agreement Between Landowner and Builder